Primary Navigation Mobile

 Infotainment and tech

-Back to that massive screen.
-All models come with Apple CarPlay and Android Auto if you want to ignore the sat-nav altogether.
-But this does mean missing out on BMW’s clever augmented nav tech.
-This relays a live video on the driver’s display with directional arrows overlaid, showing you exactly where to go.
+Back to that infotainment screen.
+All models come with Apple CarPlay and Android Auto if you want to ignore the BMW software as much as possible.
+But this does mean missing out on BMW’s clever augmented sat-nav tech.
+This relays a live video using the X1’s forward-facing camera with directional arrows overlaid, showing you exactly where to go.

 The screen itself is big, bright and pin-sharp.
 BMW’s voice control works well and picks up on plain English.
-For instance, if you said, ‘turn heated seats on’ it’ll most likely stick the heated seats on.
-But when we said ‘my bum is cold’ it drew a blank.
+For instance, when we said, ‘turn the heated seats on’ it would successfully turn the heated seats on.

 15

 There’s a great big wireless phone charger too.
-It clasps over a phone much like how a rollercoaster’s safety bars work.
+It clasps over a phone in a manner similar to a rollercoaster’s safety bars.
 However, the clasp feels a bit cheap to touch; we wonder if it’ll still neatly confine a phone in a decade’s time.

 Comfort